open-policy-agent/opa/docs/content/_index.md

 {{< figure src="opa-service.svg" width="65" caption="Policy Decoupling" >}}

-OPA generates policy decisions by evaluating the query input and against policies and data.
+OPA generates policy decisions by evaluating the query input against policies and data.
 OPA and Rego are domain-agnostic so you can describe almost any kind of invariant in your policies.
 For example: